← Work

 Healthcare is high stakes.
 That sounds obvious until you try to design an AI feature for it and realize how thoroughly the stakes change every assumption you might bring from consumer product design.

-In low-stakes contexts - music recommendations, search autocomplete, email drafts - AI errors are annoying.
-In healthcare, an AI that mistranslates a lab result or softens language about a serious finding isn't a bad user experience.
-It's a potential harm.
+In low-stakes contexts like music recommendations, search autocomplete, or email drafts, AI errors are annoying.
+In healthcare, an AI that mistranslates a lab result or softens language about a serious finding is not a bad user experience.
+It is a potential harm.
 Participants in our research understood this intuitively.
-When we probed their skepticism about AI in healthcare, they weren't being irrational or technophobic.
+When we probed their skepticism about AI in healthcare, they were not being irrational or technophobic.
 They were doing exactly the right thing: calibrating their trust to the stakes of the domain.

-Trust in this context isn't a feature to be added.
-It's the medium the design swims in.
+Trust in this context is not a feature to add.
+It is the medium the design swims in.
 Every interaction pattern, every piece of UI copy, every decision about what the AI says and how it says it is either building or eroding it.

 The Human Escalation Decision